Swamy-s-Tech-Skills-Academy-AI-ML-Data/creative-ai-mini-kit/README.md

 Tailwind CSS provides a utility-first CSS framework that will help us create a modern, responsive interface without writing custom CSS.
 We'll set it up using django-tailwind:

+To find the path of npm `Get-Command npm | Format-List`

 ```powershell
 # Navigate to the src directory if you're not already there
 cd src